 Founded in 2012 by former NY Giants running back Tiki Barber, along with Mark Gerson, Thuzio was a precursor to what would one day become Julius.
 Thuzio was something of a personal mission for Barber, who watched a lot of his ex-colleagues, retired American football players, struggle to adapt to “civilian life” once left the sport for good.
 Thuzio became a kind of web-based talent agency for current and former athletes, looking to make extra money with appearance fees and endorsement deals.
 As Thuzio continued to grow, many of the athletes they represented were doing well with social media endorsements.
 Barber & Co. noticed what they were doing looked a lot like influencer marketing, and saw an opening to take Thuzio even further.

 One name change and several years later, Julius has grown from a purpose-built influencer discovery engine to a full-fledged self-service marketing suite.
-There are over 2,000,000 influencers in its database, each sitting on a mountain of data about them and their followers.
+Julius benefits from having a comprehensive and easy-to-use search facility, with more than 50 influencer-specific filters to choose from that can be combined in any way.
+There are over millions of influencers in its database, each sitting on a mountain of data about them and their followers.
 With a number like that, you’d be forgiven if you assumed that it was all algorithms and automation under the hood—but that’s not entirely the case.
 This is an important distinction: most influencer platforms get their influencers and data through automation and AI.
 Some of that data is just grabbed directly from a social platform, but other bits of information are extrapolated conclusions based on that data.
 Before any influencer goes live on the platform, it is fully vetted by humans who can flesh out their profile.

 When we first looked at Julius back in early 2017, it was still just a discovery engine but we were immediately grabbed by the data underneath it all.
 With over 50 different criteria for narrowing a search—covering demo- and psychographic data for influencer and audience alike—searching for influencer became an act of pinpoint precision.
 It made for a powerful complement to other platforms that were more focused on campaign management.
 In the 18 months since then, however, pretty much everyone’s figured out the data is where it’s at.
 It’s no longer rare to get the kind of insights Julius was delivering—the same campaign management tools that would have made a good accompaniment to Julius are now offering pretty deep analytics as well.
 Such a development would have spelled bad news for Julius’s future were it not for the fact they were busy building a robust suite of campaign management tools.
 These days, the platform is all-in-one, appealing to both brands and agencies—and probably making more than a few of its competitors nervous.